DominikGuzei/flawless.css/README.md

 Okay, that’s nice…but I want *real* CSS on my server!
 ----
-Please just add **#compress** at the end of the URL in your development browser and reload the page.
-This will give you an textbox at the end of your page where you will find the complete CSS code, compressed and optimized for production.
+Just add `#compress` to the end of the URL in your development browser and reload the page.
+This will give you an `&lt;textbox&gt;` at the end of the page with the complete CSS code, compressed and optimized for production.
 Copy this into a “normal” CSS file and link it in your HTML.

 You’ve just finished your first development cycle.

 The first CSS framework with real ADDONS
 ----
-The best thing about Flaw{LESS} CSS Framework is its modular system.
-Each core module is located in the “core” subfolder where you can find all components that make up the modules.
+The best thing about Flaw{LESS} is its modularity.
+Each core module is located in the `/core` subfolder where you can find all components that make up the modules.
 Components are files that add small functionality to the big picture and together they form great systems like the grid.

 ### Want to make your own module?